 Distracted driving is one of the most serious safety issues on our roads today.
 Unfortunately, when a driver becomes distracted, devastating consequences can result.
-According to the National Highway Traffic Safety Administration, distracted drivers kill nine people on U.S. roads each day and more than 3,000 every year.
+According to the National Highway Traffic Safety Administration, distracted drivers kill an average of eight people on U.S. roads each day and more than 3,000 every year.
 They injure hundreds of thousands more.

 Distracted drivers may take their eyes or minds off the road or hands off the wheel to focus on something else, such as texting a friend, swatting a bee, applying makeup, or daydreaming.
 Such behavior can be hazardous.
 If you or a loved one has been injured by a distracted driver, a distracted driving accident lawyer can help you seek the compensation you deserve.